Face Recognition Performance Workshop (2022) – IN PERSON

-This half day workshop will take place alongside the Biometrics Institute Congress and Biometrics Week 2022.
+This half day workshop will take place the day before the Biometrics Institute Congress 2022.

 25 October 2022